ustop0/ustop0/README.md

 [![Generic badge](https://img.shields.io/badge/VISUALBASIC-6-blue.svg)](https://shields.io/)

-<p>VB6, in conjunction with SQL Server, is used in the company I currently work for.
-I work in the development sector and my main role is to maintain and develop new features for a legacy system that works in meat processing companies.</p>
+<p>VB6, together with SQL Server, is used in the company where I currently work.
+I work in the development sector and my main role is to maintain and develop new functionalities for a legacy system that works in meat processing companies, providing support to customers in resolving bugs and complying with industry regulations. </p>
+<p>I have already implemented integrations with REST APIs, integration with functionalities involving tax documents, credit card machines, generation of invoices, generation of tax documents, reports, product labels, inventory management and movements for specific functionalities to meet customers' business rules. </p>
+<p>Developed documentation of the internal framework used by the company that covers both the Front-end and Back-end of the system</p>
+<p>I can say that it already extracts a lot from a legacy language and systems, including several modern features and integrations with new technologies.</p>
-<p>Despite the simplicity of the language, the great demand for customizations, customer support and the size and lack of documentation of the system, and database, make the work challenging.</p>
+<p>Despite the simplicity of the language, the great demand for customizations, customer support and the size and lack of documentation of the system and database make the work challenging.</p>

 <br>